IanCStewart/graduation-product-biography/research-and-inspiration/competitive-analysis.md

 I will use desk research to compose a table of competitors and their main features.
 The table will be filled with information about this features in the corresponding app.
 I will determine the benefits and/ or caveats to be able to build a clear understanding where to head from here.

 ## Results
-The research resulted in the following graph:
+The research resulted in the following:

 ### Piggy
 - login with FB or email address